umairziyan/DSA-SRS/README.md

 | `delete <name\|id>` | Remove a problem |
 | `sync` | Manually sync to git |
 | `help` | Show help message |

+## Daily Goals & Load Management

+The tool helps you maintain consistent practice:

+- **Daily add goal**: Reminder to add at least 2 new problems per day
+- **Priority system**: Top 4 most urgent problems are marked as `[!]` priority
+- **Smart scheduling**: New problems are auto-spread across days to prevent clustering
+- **Overdue first**: Most overdue problems appear first in reviews

+This prevents the common problem of review debt piling up while ensuring steady progress.

 ## The Algorithm